YashwanthReddy27/Case_Study_Bellabeat/README.md

 +    theme_minimal()
 ```

-Correlation bw steps and calories: [here](Graphs/4.jpg)
+Correlation between steps and calories: [here](Graphs/4.jpg)

-Also, I plotted the steps vs calories over time to better uderstand the relation
+Additionally, I plotted the steps versus calories over time to better understand the relationship.
+Checks out that calories burned relate to the number of steps taken every day, except for some outliers and other data points that would have done other jobs rather than walking/running, as you see in the correlation graph.
 ```r
 geom_line(aes(y= totalsteps, color ="Steps")) +
 +    geom_line(aes(y = calories, color = "Calories")) +